Where to Rent or Buy Your First Home in Canada

 The commute from your home to work

 The decision of which city to live in was relatively simple for me as I worked in Toronto, so I needed my place to be either in the city or within a reasonable commute.
-The same logic should be applied if you are planning to live anywhere in Canada, be it Vancouver, Ottawa, Calgary or any of the many great cities that immigrants to Canada can settle.
+The same logic should be applied if you are planning to live anywhere in Canada, be it Vancouver, Ottawa, Calgary or any of the many great cities where immigrants to Canada can settle.

 Your commute should be a serious factor when you look to decide if a home is affordable or not.
 For example, can you get by without a car?
 Or is it impractical to drive into the city if you don’t have a parking spot?
-If you do decide to take public transport, you need to factor the cost of that in each month.
+If you do decide to take public transport, you need to factor in the cost of that each month.
 You should look into getting a monthly pass for the local public transport network.

-I take Toronto’s public transport, known as the TTC (Toronto Transit Commission) My pass costs be around $140 dollars a month and is well worth it as I use it on weekends too.
+I take Toronto’s public transport, known as the TTC (Toronto Transit Commission) My pass costs around $140 dollars a month and is well worth it as I use it on weekends too.
 Looking into what the best public transport in your city will cost you in Canada is very important when deciding where you are going to buy or rent your first home.

 If you have kids, how are the schools?

 If you have children, they will need to attend a school in close proximity to your home.
 This is very important to understand, you should carefully research the reputation of the schools in the area that you intend to buy into.
 This can be a very strong determining factor for many newcomers as they choose where to live in Canada.

 The internet is your friend